 At the start of this prologue, a retelling of Tolkien’s First Age, our series antagonist Sauron was the devoted servant of a greater foe, Morgoth, who makes a brief appearance onscreen, before he is defeated.
 For the sake of musical and narrative simplicity, I scored both characters with the same music – a theme to represent their shared evil.
 There was simply no narrative need to create a distinct Morgoth Theme for this season.

-After describing the horrors of The War of Wrath, Galadriel makes clear that Morgoth was defeated, but his evil endured, under the leadership of Sauron.
+After describing the horrors of Great War against Morgoth, Galadriel makes clear that Morgoth was defeated, but his evil endured, under the leadership of Sauron.
 As the camera whirs past an army of Orcs to reveal their master, the score quotes the first two phrases of the Sauron Theme.

 Sauron’s theme changes meter frequently, alternating between 4/4 and 7/8, heightening unease and discomfort in the listener.
 Sauron’s Theme slithers through the score for the entire season, underscoring his ever-present threat.

 Agh ash gul krimp-at ishi ghash

 One phantom in fire